Aquietkid/Aquietkid/README.md

 Python: Well, we all know what it's for. (everything)

+AI/ML: Training ML models to detect patterns and make predictions; exploring theoretical AI

+XAI: Explaining AI decisions to help build trust and ensure fair decision-making

 ## 🌱 Currently Exploring:

-AI/ML: Training ML models to detect patterns and make predictions; exploring theoretical AI
+Jenkins: Setting up auto-deployment and build generation pipelines for CI/CD

+Linux Shell Scripting: Daily-driving Ubuntu and automating common tasks with custom shell scripts

-Embedded Software Engineering: Programming Arduino boards and interfacing with sensors and LCD displays
+Embedded Software Engineering: Programming Arduino boards and ESP32 and interfacing with sensors, motors, and LCD displays

+---

+## 🚀 Beyond Coding:

+I love physics and astronomy, psychology, philosophy, books, and caffeine.
+I also love photography as it helps find beauty in the mundane of daily life.
+I love putting pen to paper and fingers to keyboard.

 <!--
 **Aquietkid/Aquietkid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.